-A comprehensive body of desk-based research to understand the intricacies, challenges, and opportunities in Northern Ireland's energy landscape, as well as examining the best practices implemented by other Transmission System Operators (TSOs) across Europe.

-An extensive body of quantitative and qualitative independent research directly with Northern Ireland consumers.

-Led by the SONI Board, and supported by our Executive Team, we undertook a detailed process of qualitative and quantitative engagement with our employees to garner their experience, expertise and insights on our internal challenges and potential areas for growth.

-We engaged with partners through an external survey and a series of one-to-one in-depth conversations to understand our stakeholders' priorities and challenges and to listen to their ambitions for our future.
-05

-We facilitated a number of workshop events with industry and the business community to understand how we can support their objectives.

-Led by the SONI Board, we collated this feedback to develop this Strategy for consultation.
-The feedback from this consultation now shapes our final Strategy.

-As a strategic framework, which sets out our purpose and strategic ambitions, this Strategy will fundamentally inform the development and delivery of the multi-year Business Plan that forms the basis of our next Price Control.
+- 1. A comprehensive body of desk-based research to understand the intricacies, challenges, and opportunities in Northern Ireland's energy landscape, as well as examining the best practices implemented by other Transmission System Operators (TSOs) across Europe. - 2.
+An extensive body of quantitative and qualitative independent research directly with Northern Ireland consumers. - Led by the SONI Board, and supported by our Executive Team, we undertook a deep process of qualitative and quantitative engagement with our employees to garner their experience, expertise and insights on our internal challenges and potential areas for growth. - 4.
+We engaged with partners through an external survey and a series of one-to-one in-depth conversations to understand our stakeholders' priorities and challenges and to listen to their ambitions for our future. - 5.
+We facilitated a number of workshop events with industry and the business community to understand how we can support their objectives. - 6.
+Led by the SONI Board, we collated this feedback to develop this draft Strategy for consultation.
+The feedback from this consultation will shape our final Strategy. - 7.
+As a strategic framework, which sets out our purpose and strategic ambitions, this Strategy will fundamentally inform the development and delivery of the multi-year Business Plan that forms the basis of our next Price Control (SRP26).
+The Business Plan will set out the detailed activity we intend to undertake over the period 2026 to 2031. - 8.
 The publication of our final Strategy will not mark the end of our engagement, collaboration and partnership.
 We will continue to engage extensively throughout the delivery of our ambitions in the coming years.

-Current Context
+3: Current Context